-- 235. In 1996, there were eighty-five waterways placed on Alabama's 303(d) List, eight of which were placed on the list because of contamination by "metals."782 In connection with waters listed as impaired because of "metals," point sources of impairment were identified as "industrial" and "municipal."783 A variety of nonpoint sources were also identified.
-However, none of these sources involved atmospheric deposition or emissions.784 This list was followed by a lawsuit against the US EPA regarding the EPA's approval of Alabama's 303(d) List and the development of TMDLs for listed waterways in Alabama.785 The result of this suit was the 1998 Consent Decree, under which EPA agreed to oversee the 303(d) List and TMDL process in Alabama and to become involved in the creation and implementation of both, if necessary.786 The Alabama Consent Decree initially referred to 115 waterways in Alabama that required evaluation.787 - 236.
-By 1998, the number of waterways listed on Alabama's 303(d) List rose to 200.788 Of these waterways, two were identified as being contaminated by mercury; both were used for fishing purposes.789 In 2000, there were 193 waterways listed on the Alabama 303(d) List.790 Eight of these waterways were impaired by mercury.791 The source of impairment for six of these waterways was designated as unknown792 and the source for two waterways was "contaminated sediments.7793 All of these waterways were used for fishing.794 In 2002, 181 waterways were listed on Alabama's 303(d) List.795 Eleven of these waterways were identified as being impaired by mercury and all but two were contaminated by unknown sources.796 Of the eleven mercury-impaired waterways, three were newly added as a result of fish consumption warnings from the Department of Health.797 - 237.
+- 235. In 1996, there were eighty-five waterways placed on Alabama's 303(d) List, eight of which were placed on the list because of contamination by "metals."
+In connection with waters listed as impaired because of "metals," point sources of impairment were identified as "industrial" and "municipal."
+A variety of nonpoint sources were also identified.
+However, none of these sources involved atmospheric deposition or emissions.
+Halabama's 103(d) List and the development of TMDLs for listed waterways in Alabama.
+The result of this suit was the 1998 Consent Decree, under which EPA agreed to oversee the 303(d) List and TMDL process in Alabama and to become involved in the creation and implementation of both, if necessary.
+The Alabama Consent Decree initially referred to 115 waterways in Alabama that required evaluation. - 236.
+By 1998, the number of waterways listed on Alabama's 303(d) List rose to 200.788 Of these waterways, two were identified as being contaminated by mercury; both were used for fishing purposes.789 In 2000, there were 193 waterways listed on the Alabama 303(d) List.790 Eight of these waterways were impaired by mercury.791 The source of impairment for six of these waterways was designated as unknown792 and the source for two waterways was "contaminated sediments."793 All of these waterways were used for fishing.794 In 2002, 181 waterways were listed on Alabama's 303(d) List.795 Eleven of these waterways were identified as being impaired by mercury and all but two were contaminated by unknown sources.796 Of the eleven mercury-impaired waterways, three were newly added as a result of fish consumption warnings from the Department of Health.797 - 237.
 There were 280 waterways listed on the 2004 Alabama 303(d) List, although it should be noted that many of these were different segments of the same overall waterway.798 Twenty-nine of these waterways were listed because of impairment from mercury,799 and ten of the newly listed mercury impaired waterways were listed as a result of fish consumption advisories by the Department of Health.800 Fishing was categorized as the primary use for all of these waterways listed in 2004, and all but three were deemed to have unknown sources as their sources of impairment.801 Two waterways were impaired because of contaminated sediment,802 and one because of "in place contamination."803 - 238.
 During the period from 2000 to 2004, the Alabama Department of Environmental Management did delist some waterways placed on 303(d) Lists, but no waterway impaired by mercury was delisted during this period.804